-- The project is having an added value, is building on previous activities, is not repeating exactly the same activities in the same area.

-- The project is contributing to the horizontal issues (sustainable development, gender equality, etc.)
+- The project is expected to have a long lasting effect - The project is having an added value, is building on previous activities, is not repeating exactly the same activities in the same area. - The project is contributing to the horizontal issues (sustainable development, gender equality, etc.)